-We licensed rights to patents and know-how for ASP2397 from Astellas pursuant to an in-license agreement that contains obligations to pay Astellas regulatory and sales milestone payments relating to ASP2397, as well as royalties on net sales of ASP2397.
-If we fail to make a required payment to Astellas or otherwise materially breach our inlicense agreement with Astellas and do not cure the failure within the required time period, Astellas may be able to terminate the license to the ASP2397 patents and know-how, which would have a material adverse effect on our business, financial condition and results of operations.
+We licensed rights to patents and know-how for VL-2397 from Astellas pursuant to an in-license agreement that contains obligations to pay Astellas regulatory and sales milestone payments relating to VL-2397, as well as royalties on net sales of VL-2397.
+If we fail to make a required payment to Astellas or otherwise materially breach our in-license agreement with Astellas and do not cure the failure within the required time period, Astellas may be able to terminate the license to the VL-2397 patents and know-how, which would have a material adverse effect on our business, financial condition and results of operations.

-()We have a history of net losses.
+(\) We have a history of net losses.
 We expect to continue to incur net losses and we may not achieve or maintain profitability.

 To date, we have not sold, or received approval to sell, any pharmaceutical products.
 We do not expect to sell any pharmaceutical products for at least the next several years.
-Our net losses were approximately \$16.5 million, \$31.2 million and \$22.9 million for the years ended December 31, 2014, 2013 and 2012, respectively.
-As of June 30, 2015, we had incurred cumulative net losses totaling approximately \$402.3 million.
+Our net losses were approximately \$9.2 million, \$16.5 million and \$31.2 million for the years ended December 31, 2015, 2014 and 2013, respectively.
+As of March 31, 2016, we had incurred cumulative net losses totaling approximately \$407.3 million.
 Moreover, we expect that our net losses will continue and may increase for the foreseeable future.
 We may not be able to achieve projected results if we generate lower revenues or receive lower investment income than expected, or we incur greater expenses than expected, or all of the above.
+Currently our revenues are largely dependent on manufacturing and research services performed under our license agreement with Astellas.
+That revenue may decrease once the ASP0113 trials are complete or in the event that the development of the ASP0113 program ceases.
 We may never generate sufficient product revenue to become profitable.
 We also expect to have quarter-to-quarter fluctuations in revenues, expenses, and losses, some of which could be significant.

-()We may need additional capital in the future.
+We may need additional capital in the future.
 If additional capital is not available, we may have to curtail or cease operations.